Migrant and Seasonal Farmworkers Monitor Advocate System

 - Encourage use of the Agricultural Recruitment System (ARS);

 - Encourage MSFWs' transition to higher wage jobs & permanent year round employment in non-agricultural work;

 - Enhance collaboration with MSFW service providers;

-- Encourage full integration of MSFWs and agencies that serve them into the One-Stop centers around the country.
+- Encourage full integration of MSFWs and agencies that serve them into American Job Centers (also known as One-Stop Career Centers) around the country.

 State and Regional Monitor Advocates are responsible for ensuring that services provided are in accordance with federal regulations (20 C.F.R.
 651-658) and the Workforce Investment Act.